vladbarosan/func-go/README.md

 - You can specify a named return type, which then needs to match an output binding in `function.json`.
 Alternatively, you can have 1 unnamed return type which will match the special `$return` binding.
+- You can also have an optional `error` return (named or anonymous) value to signal that the function execution failed for whatever reason.

 ## Disclaimer